-Do I need to enroll in Part B if I am a retired Federal employee with FEHBP?
+Do I need to enroll in Medicare Part B if I am a retired federal employee with an FEHB plan?

 Retired federal employees are entitled to Medicare under the same rules as all other retirees.

 You don't have to take Medicare Part B coverage if you don't want it, and your Federal Employee Health Benefits (FEHB) plan can't require you to take it.
 However, there are some advantages to enrolling in Part B:

 - You have the advantage of coordination of benefits between Medicare and your FEHB plan, reducing your out-of-pocket costs.

 - If you want to join a Medicare Advantage plan, you must be enrolled in Medicare Part A and Part B.

 - Your FEHB plan may waive its copayments, coinsurance, and deductibles for Part B services.

 - Some services covered under Part B might not be covered or only partially covered by your plan.
 This includes orthopedic and prosthetic devices, durable medical equipment, home health care, and medical supplies.
 Check your FEHB plan brochure for details.

 - If you are enrolled in an FEHB HMO and Medicare is the primary payer, you may go outside of the plan's network for Part B services and receive reimbursement by Medicare.